truenas/middleware/docs/userguide/freenas_intro.rst

 interfaces with these chipsets do not provide their own processors.

 At a minimum, a GigE interface is recommended.
 While GigE interfaces and switches are affordable for home use, modern disks can easily saturate 110 MB/s.
-If you require higher network throughput, you can bond multiple GigE cards together using the LACP type of `Link Aggregations`_.
+If you require higher network throughput, you can bond multiple GigE cards together using the LACP type of :ref:`Link Aggregations`.
 However, the switch will need to support LACP which means you will need a more expensive managed switch.

 If network performance is a requirement and you have some money to spend, use 10 GigE interfaces and a managed switch.
 If you are purchasing a managed switch, consider one that supports LACP and jumbo frames as both can be used to increase network throughput.